 Some people report that they can't stay asleep when on a ketogenic diet.
 This may be an indication that insulin and serotonin are low.
 Try this solution: eat a snack which contains both protein and some carbohydrate right before bed.
 The carbohydrate will increase insulin, which will allow more tryptophan from the protein to get into the brain.
 Tryptoplan is the precursor for serotonin which has a calming effect on the brain.
 See this article and this paper.
 Greek yogurt with a 1/2 tablespoon of fruit spread or a little square of 70% chocolate is one possibility.
 This is another of those low carb diet side effects which seems to vary by person.
 I wish somebody would do a study on this.

 In addition, there may be a histamine intolerance involved.
 Low carb diets are higher in histamine containing foods, and some people react to higher intake of these foods with anxiety and sleeplessness.
 See this post on histamine intolerance.

 Dietitans will bring this side effect up when they are trying to convince people that ketogenic diets are dangerous.
 They base this on the reports of higher rates of calcium based kidney stones reported by physicians who administer ketogenic diets for children with epilepsy.
-The latest research on stone formation on ketogenic diets suggests that stones form more easily in the presence of not enough water, too much sodium and not enough potassium in the diet.
+The latest research on stone formation on ketogenic diets suggests a citrate supplement can minimize this risk.
 See this paper.
-Low carb foods which are high in potassium include avocado, no or low fat yogurt, chicken, meats, fish and dark leafy greens.